 ……….and maybe one day the path will reveal itself.

 My stupid boss thinks I zone out all the time.
-He catches me when I am doing actual work and calls me “sleeping beauty”.
-What a fuckin moron!
+What a looser!

 I worked hard to get the job that I have now.
 Now that I have it, I feel empty.
 I enjoy my job but lately it has involved a lot of travelling.
 I leave early in the morning and come back late at night.
 I don’t talk much with people at work due to language barriers(and I am not much of a talker).
 Life is starting to suck remarkably.
 I feel too depressed to go out during weekends.
 I am forcing myself to go out at least during the weekends.
 I try to watch a movie or travel.
 And so the vicious cycle continues: Get a good job- job consumes more time from life-life becomes boring-become less productive at work -start to hate job because of boring life.